 The image reveals the randomness associated with turbulent flow and powerful forces that a surface tension instability can impose on a fluid.
 The physics of this flow are well demonstrated, however they provide only qualitative evidence of certain instances of fluid motion.
-I really like the atmospheric feel of the image and the cell-like structures that can be seen around the edges.
-I wish I could have eliminated the glossy reflection a bit and sharpened the focus at the center of the image a bit more.
-As I learn more about my camera I feel that I will be capable of improving this image to my satisfaction.
+I really like the organic feel of the image and the cell-like structures that can be seen in the blue pools.
+I wish I could have sharpened the focus a bit more and I think a circular copping may have looked better.